-4.2.3.1 Crewmembers shall have a pre-flight maximum aerobic capacity (VO{2max}) at or above the mean for their age and sex (see American College of Sports Medicine Guidelines (ACSM)), in table 1 below).

-Age Men Women

-20-29 43.5 35.2

-30-39 41.0 33.8

-40-49 38.1 30.9

-50-59 35.2 28.2

-60+ 31.8 25.8

-Table 1-50th Percentile Values for Maximal Aerobic Power (ml kg-1 min-1)

-4.2.3.2 The in-flight aerobic fitness shall be maintained, either through countermeasures or work performance, at or above 75 percent of the pre-flight value, as determined by either direct or indirect measures.

-4.2.3.3 The post-flight rehabilitation shall be aimed at achieving a VO{2max} at or above the mean for age and sex (see ACSM's Guidelines in table 1).
+- 4.2.3.1 Crewmembers shall maintain a pre-flight maximum aerobic capacity (VO{2max}) at or above 32.9 ml•min-1•kg-1. - 4.2.3.2 The in-flight aerobic capacity shall be maintained, either through countermeasures or work performance, at or above 75 percent of the pre-flight value and no less than 32.9 ml•min-1•kg-1, as determined by either direct or indirect measures. - 4.2.3.3 The post-flight reconditioning shall be aimed at achieving a VO{2max} at or above the crewmember's pre-flight values.